- Abortion (34)

 Sent: Tuesday, June 08, 2010 9:08 PM

-Subject: Re: fighting for custody
+Subject: Re: fighting for child custody

 Hello Rose,